 This month’s template kit is built for small interior design firms that need an attractive, modern website.
 Insert your best photographs and bring them to life with this minimalist, versatile design scheme.

-> This month’s template kit is a prime example of a minimalist website created by a small business, this time a boutique interior design firm by the name of DESIGNFORM.
+This month’s template kit is a prime example of a minimalist website design created by a small business, this time a boutique interior design firm by the name of DESIGNFORM.
 Business owner Jackson Miller chose a website style that embraces the visual strength of plenty of white space and thin fonts with a subtle emphasis on detailed photographs.
 The clean and light vibe that’s present in every element of the website reflects the design firm’s unique style of sophistication and serenity.

-> Meet the Template
+Meet the Template

 Our Interior Design Template Kit is an asset not only to interior design and architecture businesses but to any small business across the spectrum.
 Any small business or freelancer that wants to create a website that puts their images and visual assets at center stage, all within a clean and minimalist ecosystem.

 The abundance of white space and black and white color scheme, in general, is also not limited to design or art-specific business.
 On the contrary, because it’s a ‘no color’ color scheme (black and white only), the template is a perfect fit for any person or business who wants an uncomplicated and straightforward looking website.